 In 2004, her debut album, The Ones We Never Knew, was released.
 The singer-songwriter was also able to tour with some massive stars, including Billy Bob Thornton, Jewel and Keith Urban.
 Sadly, Holly took a break from making music after getting into a bad car accident with her sister Hilary in 2006.

 But in 2009, Holly was ready to come back.
 She had a new label, Mercury Records, and released her second album, Here with Me.
 She toured all over the US and Europe, proving that she was successfully following in her father and grandfather's footsteps.
-She also contributed to the 2011 album released in Hank Williams Sr.'s memory, The Lost Notebooks of Hank Williams, which also included the likes of Merle Haggard and Norah Jones.
+She also contributed to the 2011 album released in the elder Hank Williams' memory, The Lost Notebooks of Hank Williams, which also included the likes of Merle Haggard and Norah Jones.

 Her third album, The Highway, is the most recent studio album Holly has released.
 The album holds up years after its 2013 release.
 Not only does the album feature some major names like Dierks Bentley, Gwyneth Paltrow and Jackson Browne, but it reached number one on the Billboard Heatseekers charts.